Marcus Silcock

 Vik Shirley

 Enjoying curating the surreal-absurd feature in Mercurius magazine.
 So much interesting work out there.
 Here is a selection of poems from Vik Shirley.
-From her chapbook Corpses and her collection, The Continued Closure of the Blue Door.
-The surreal is alive and well!
-Check em out over here Read more
+From her chapbook Corpses and her collection,… Read more.

 -